Monte Carlo Quantum Computing: Separately Frustration-Free Hamiltonians/Systems

 holds, meaning that the transition probability matrix $K^{\mathsmaller{-}1}\sum_{k=1}^{\mathsmaller{K}}P(\mathsmaller{+}\infty H_k)$, representing random applications of matrices $\{P(\mathsmaller{+}\infty H_k)\}_{k=1}^{\mathsmaller{K}}$, attenuates any excited state of $H$ rapidly.

-In practical numerical computations as well as complexity analyses, the real or imaginary time axis is often discretized so that physical and Markov chain dynamics are represented discretely, where the discretization error can be made arbitrarily small efficiently by using the Lie-Trotter-Kato product formulas, especially the higher-order symmetrized versions of them \cite{Suzuki90,Yoshida90,Suzuki91,Suzuki92,Yoshida93,Suzuki06}.
+In practical numerical computations as well as complexity analyses, the real or imaginary time axis is often discretized so that physical and Markov chain dynamics are represented discretely, where the discretization error can be made arbitrarily small efficiently by using the Lie-Trotter-Kato product formulas, especially the higher-order symmetrized versions of them \cite{Creutz89,Suzuki90,Yoshida90,Suzuki91,Suzuki92,Yoshida93,Chin02,Suzuki06,Sakkos09,Dornheim15,Yan17}

-In the following I shall present, by ways of example and by no means of limitation, several Monte Carlo algorithms using the Metropolis-Hastings \cite{Metropolis53,Hastings70} or the Gibbs \cite{Geman84,Liu01,Li09,Bremaud17} method of importance sampling, which take advantage of the local node-determinacy of SFF Hamiltonians to overcome the dreaded sign problem, by inferring the local nodal boundaries or amplitude ratios of the global ground state of an SFF Hamiltonian from solved ground states of its constituent FBM tensor monomials in the respective low-dimensional factor spaces moved by them.
+In the following I shall present, by ways of example and by no means of limitation, several Monte Carlo algorithms using the Metropolis-Hastings \cite{Metropolis53,Hastings70} or the Gibbs \cite{Geman84,Liu01,Li09,Bremaud17} method of importance sampling to simulate the ground states of SFF Hamiltonians, which take advantage of \myLemma\;\ref{PathRectFeynStack} and overcome the dreaded sign problem.
+Even though the exemplary algorithms are mostly illustrations of simulating ground states, from and by virtue of \myLemma\;\ref{PathRectFeynStack}, one skilled in the art will see straightforwardly that the same methods and algorithms can be applied or adapted slightly to simulate any Gibbs kernel at a finite imaginary time, also known as a thermal Green's function or a thermal density matrix, associated with an SFF partial Hamiltonian, so long as the SFF partial Hamiltonian is a sum of all DFF partial Hamiltonians.

 Some of the algorithms are exhibited in a framework with the configuration space fully discretized, while some others are presented in the mathematical language of an all-continuous configuration space.
 As being noted previously, no loss of generality is incurred by choosing any such specific configuration space, because an actual or model physical system with either all-discrete or all-continuous dynamical variables can be made universal, in terms of both numerical simulations for or based on it and the computational power of it as a computing machine.
 Furthermore, methods and steps as specified in the algorithms can be combined and generalized straightforwardly to handle the case of a continuous-discrete product configuration space with ease.